 While on the topic of baby talk, I want to mention something called telegraphic speech.

 Back when I was in school we were taught to use telegraphic speech, especially when working with children with a language delay.

 A child needs to hear correct grammar in order for them to use it.

-- use short sentences that contain grammar
+- use short sentences that contain grammar as much as possible

 - use intonation and pitch variations

-- once a baby is older than 6 months refrain from speaking in the 3rd person
+- once a baby is older than 12 months refrain from speaking in the 3rd person

 - use real words (they don’t have to be the most complex form of the word, but make sure it is a real word)